 As of 26 October, WVA has been able to support 40,484 earthquake-affected people with different interventions.

 World Vision Afghanistan

-World Vision has been working in Afghanistan since 2001, when our operations began in response to an emergency.
+World Vision has been working in Afghanistan for over two decades since our operations began in response to an emergency.
 Within a few years, the organisation moved toward rehabilitation and then on to long-term development programming.
 Since 2011, we have focused our operations in Herat, Ghor and Badghis provinces in the western region of the country and since 2020, in the north-western province of Faryab.